Westminster Kennel Club’s annual dog show postponed over COVID - NewsBreak

 Westminster Kennel Club’s annual dog show postponed over COVID

-NEW YORK (AP) — The Westminster Kennel Club’s annual dog show has become the latest event to be postponed or canceled in New York as the number of coronavirus cases surges.Cruise passenger says ship was like a ‘petri dish’
+NEW YORK ( AP ) — The Westminster Kennel Club’s annual dog show has become the latest event to be postponed or canceled in New York as the number of coronavirus cases surges.44 people aboard Royal Caribbean cruise ship test positive for COVID-19

 The club’s board of governors announced Wednesday it was postponing its 2022 event, scheduled for late January, to later in the year.
 A new date wasn’t given.